MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 # UISP/UCRM REST API for Mikrotik PPPoE + Static DHCP

 Many thanks to all the people that are testing and providing feeback.
 Because of your input we are making progress.
-This branch includes some of your valuable input.
+This branch is the next version of this plugin and includes your valuable input.

 # New Features